SamuelSwartzberg/flashcardifying_text_temp/inf.md

 sexual content: rating:s(afe), rating:q(uestionable), rating:e(xplicit)
 Other boorus for anime pictures: danbooru(.donmai.us), zerochan, gelbooru, anime-pictures, safebooru (either safebooru.org or safebooru.donmai.us), rule34.paheal.net
 <img src="sm_2021-10-19--03-12-32-screenshot.jpg"><img src="sm_2021-10-19--03-11-46-screenshot.jpg"><img src="sm_2021-10-19--03-10-58-screenshot.jpg">

+## extracting information

+At it's most general, a fingerprint is an unique combination of features that uniquely identify something.
+A fingerprinting algorithm reduces a data item to a much shorter unique identifier, often also called a fingerprint.
+Often, hashing algorithms are used as fingerprinting algorithms.
+A {{c2::checksum}} is a {{c1::small amount of data}}, derived by applying {{c3::a suitable algorithm}} the relevant data, used to {{c4::check whether errors have occurred}}, e.g. in {{c5::transmission}}, {{c5::storage}} or {{c5::data entry}}.
+Depending on its design goals, a good c{{c3::hecksum}} algorithm usually outputs {{c1::a significantly different value}}, even {{c2::for small changes made to the input}}.

 # HCI